rbisdorff/Digraph3/docSphinx/tutorial.rst

 In the :ref:`Kernel-Tutorial-label` turorial we thoroughly discuss the computation of *kernels* in bipolar-valued digraphs.
 Yet, we do not tackle there the problem of computing the corresponding bipolar-valued **kernel membership** characteristic vectors.
 This is the topic for the next pearl of bipolar-valued epistemic logic.

-Bipolar valued kernel membership characteristic vectors
+Bipolar-valued kernel membership characteristic vectors
 -------------------------------------------------------

 *Berge*'s Kernel Equation Systems